checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 a prefix with bounds followed by a null terminator.

-An important property of a null-terminated array is that an element of the array can be read, provided the preceeding element is not the null terminator.
+An important property of a null-terminated array is that an element of the array can be read, provided the preceding element is not the null terminator.
 This gives rise to the following observation:
 **The bounds of a null-terminated array can be widened based on the number of elements read.**